tigrisdata/tigris-docs/docs/golang/datamodel.md

 application code.
 These data models are then converted to appropriate objects, such as collections, on the backend.

-In this section we will cover data modeling using Go.

 ## Declaring Models

 Models are regular Go structs composed of basic Go types or custom types.